gordykeene/raspberry-pi-node-red-nixie/README.md

 ```
 ### Using nixie-display-demo in Node-RED

 With Node-RED open and an empty Flow tab visible, select the hamburger button in the upper right to open the menu.
 From the menu, select Import > Clipboard.
 Open the `nixie-display-demo.json` file, then select and copy it's contents.
 Return to Node-RED, paste the text and select Ok.
-Once the new Flow appeasr under the mouse, move it towards the upper left corner and click once.
+Once the new Flow appears under the mouse, move it towards the upper left corner and click once.
 Select Deploy.

 Power on the Nixie display.
 Use any of the blue injectors on the left side to send the indicated payloads.
 Note that none displayable characters (such as `a`, `z` and `_` in the example) will appear as turned off Nixie tubes.

-Scroll down, and you will find a simular set of injectors for the LEDs.
+Scroll down, and you will find a similar set of injectors for the LEDs.

 ### Notes

 Before saving the .json file, it was run through the excellent [JSONLint][jsonlint] tool.
-I have found doing so makes identifying changes from the respository significantly easier than raw Node-RED output.
+I have found doing so makes identifying changes from the repository significantly easier than raw Node-RED output.

 ### Version
 1.0.0

 ### Tech

-This project benifited from other projects:
+This project benefited from other projects:

 * [Dillinger] - Made with "Dillinger, the Last Markdown Editor ever."
-* [Cathode Creations][cathodecreations-gh] - Origional Python script for the Nixie Display.
+* [Cathode Creations][cathodecreations-gh] - original Python script for the Nixie Display.

 [//]: # (http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)